Your nationality = your right to asylum?

 Asylum and refugee policy in Germany

-This is how an asylum procedure in Germany unfolds:
+This is what the asylum procedure in Germany looks like in practice:

-If you are permitted to enter Germany as an asylum seeker, you will be transferred to the nearest reception centre of the relevant state (Bundesland).
+If you are permitted to enter Germany as an asylum-seeker, you will be transferred to the nearest reception centre of the relevant state (Bundesland).
 This could be anywhere in Germany.
-The decision on where you will be accommodated works according to a formula defined in the German Asylum Procedure Act.
-Regardless of where you entered the country, you will have no influence on where in Germany you will be placed.
+The decision on where you will be accommodated is made according to a formula defined in the German Asylum Procedure Act.
+Regardless of where you entered the country, you will have no say over where in Germany you will be placed.

-Additional information on German asylum and refugee policy, on specific laws and procedures can be found on the website of the German Federal Office for Migration and Refugees.
+Additional information on German asylum and refugee policy, on specific laws and procedures can be found on the website of the German Federal Office for Migration and Refugees: http://www.bamf.de

-As a next step, your asylum application is submitted to the Federal Office for Migration and Refugees (BAMF).
+As a next step, your asylum application will be submitted to the Federal Office for Migration and Refugees (BAMF).
 The staff there will examine your case and documents and make a decision.
-If your status as an asylum applicant is approved, you will receive a certificate that grants a “permission to reside”.
-This allows a preliminary right to stay in the Federal Republic of Germany during your asylum procedure.
+If your status as an asylum applicant is approved, you will receive a certificate that entitles you to reside in Germany during your asylum procedure.

 A personal interview

 BAMF caseworkers will personally question any applicant, with the help of an interpreter, on the reasons for persecution.
-Remember: protection is only granted under very specific circumstances, mainly to people who are in danger of persecution or serious harm according to the Geneva Refugee Convention.
+Remember that protection is only granted under very specific circumstances, mainly to people who are at risk of persecution or serious harm in accordance with the Geneva Refugee Convention.

-The interview is recorded in writing and translated into your language.
+The interview will be recorded in writing and translated into your language.
 A copy of this transcript will also be given to you.
-If you are a female asylum seeker, you feel uncomfortable being questioned by a man and your reasons to flee your country are specific to your gender, you can ask to be questioned by a trained female case worker.
+If you are a female asylum-seeker, you feel uncomfortable being questioned by a man and your reasons for fleeing your country are specific to your gender, you can ask to be interviewed by a trained female caseworker.

 Asylum status and the possibility of forced return

-If the asylum application is accepted, persons entitled to protection receive a temporary residence permit.
-For these persons, German language courses as well as other forms of integration assistance will be made available and are mandatory in most cases.
+If the asylum application is accepted, those entitled to protection will receive a temporary residence permit.
+In this case, German language courses as well as other forms of integration assistance will be made available and are mandatory in most cases.